Set CPU Governor/Frequency using cpupower on Linux

 conservative Same as ondemand, but scale more gradually.

-Intel CPU should use either performance or powersave since it's specially optimized by intel_pstate driver.
+Intel CPU should use either performance or powersave since it's specially optimized by the intel_pstate driver.

 Set your governor to what suits you: